swseighman/GraalVM-Hands-On-Workshop/ex05/README.md

 ### Exercise 5.1: Clone the sample SpringBoot Application

-Clone the Spring Boot sample applications that uses GraalVM Native Image.
-Do note that this is developed by Spring framework team and is still in experimental phase.
+Clone the Spring Boot sample application that uses GraalVM Native Image.
+Do note that this is developed by Spring framework team and is still in an experimental phase.

 ![user input](../images/userinput.png)